jrhurley/st-harmonyapi-ssdp/README.md

 Launch the server by running _./script/server_

 If you run into errors about packages not being available even though you have run _npm install_, try installing those packages globally by using _sudo npm install &lt; package-name &gt; -g_.

+## More Details

+For further details, see the [README of the original Harmony API project](https://github.com/jrhurley/st-harmonyapi-ssdp/blob/master/README.md).